LaunchPlatform/oci-hooks-archive-overlay/README.md

 # oci-hooks-archive-overlay
-OCI hooks for archiving overlay mount upperdir after container is done
+An OCI hook for archiving overlay mount upperdir after container is done

 # Why